Highlighting

 The simple Boundary Scanner

-boundary scanner scans term boundaries for a specified maximum character value (hl.bs.maxScan
+The simple boundary scanner scans term boundaries for a specified maximum character value (hl.bs.maxScan) and for common delimiters such as punctuation marks (hl.bs.chars).

 <boundaryScanner name="simple" class="solr.highlight.SimpleBoundaryScanner" default="true">